LasseKrarup/TheHideout/content/pages/studio/index.md

     ###### We always have fresh coffee brewing.

     The heart of the studio is our control room.
-Dominated by old-school analogue equipment combined with modern hardware and software.
+Dominated by old-school analogue equipment combined with modern hardware and software from recognized brands such as:

+    N﻿eumann, Steinway, UAD, Neve, AGK, Fender , Martin, DPA, AEA, Shure, GK.

     The main recording room have all your heart might desire including old Vox and Fender amplifiers as well as our 1896 Steinway & Sons B211 grand piano.